KorfLab/classic/README.md

 ====================

 Suppose you've got some programming skills and want to practice those in a bioinformatics setting.
 What should you do?
-Learn from the classics!
-Here are a bunch of problems that are sort of the sequel to MCB185.
-If you haven't completed the MCB185 course, you might want to do that first.
+Learn by writing some classic bioinformatics command-line software.
+You should complete MCB185 or the equivalent before tackling these problems.
+Also, you should try programming these in more than one language.
 To begin, fork the repo so you can `git push` to your own copy.
-See the `REAMDE.md` in each project directory.
-Here are some suggestions.

-- Work with others, but you should be able to do these on your own
+- Teaming up is good, but you should be able to do these on your own
 - All programs should have a proper CLI
 - Programs should not have hard-coded paths or values
 - Programs should write to stdout mostly
-- Try to limit imports to the essentials
+- Limit imports to the standard library
-- Follow the style guide
+- Follow the style guide for your language

 ## Contents ##

+1. Sequences
+	- randomseq
+	- readfasta
+	- seqstats
+	- dust
+	- transmembrane
+	- translate
+	- featureseq
+2. Files
+	- blast
+	- genbank
+	- vcf
+	- transfac
+- Alignments
+	- blosum
-- 01-randomseq
+	- lambda
-- 02-fasta
+	-
-- 03-seqstats
+- Patterns
-- 04-dust
+	- pwm
-- 05-transmembrane
+	-
-- 06-translate
+- Trees

-## 01-randomseq ##
+## randomseq ##

-Write a program that writes random sequence files in FASTA format.
+Write a program that outputs random sequences in FASTA format.
 There should be command line options for type of sequence (nucleotide or protein), number of sequences, and lengths of sequences.
 Lines should wrap at 80 characters by default.
 For nucleotide sequences, the default should be 25% each, but users should be able to override these with their own values.
 For proteins, the default should be 5% each amino acid, but users should be able to specify a custom value such as `--ecoli` for E. coli values.

-## 02-fasta ##
+## readfasta ##

 Make a function that reads FASTA files.
-You'll need this in just about every program, so make a good function.
+Use this function for all of your programs that read FASTA files.

-- The function should be imported by other programs, not copy-pasted
+- `import` into programs, do not copy-paste
-- The function should read multi-sequence files
+- Reads multi-sequence files
-- The function should be able to read compressed files and stdin
+- Reads compressed files and stdin
-- Ideally, the function should not read all of the sequences into memory
+- Should have a minimal memory footprint

 For practice, see the following files in the `data` directory.